sh19910711/cs-mock/README.md

 ### Motto

 * Programmable mockup as a specification of data
-* Show the direction of the road ahead visually.
+* Show the direction of the road ahead visually
-* No necessity to do all things.
+* No necessity to do all things

 ### Run